-Fig. 5 presents the charts summarizing the results of the survey applied to players in e_1 .
-The results related to dimension (D1) show an adverse opinion regarding the use of text messaging for coordination (item 1), but a positive attitude regarding the use of the map location (item 2).
+Fig. 4 presents the charts with the results obtained by the Likert instrument applied to players in $e_1$ .
+The results related to dimension (D1) show an adverse opinion regarding the use of text messaging for coordination (item 1); however, this dimension is a positive attitude regarding the use of the map location (item 2).
 Dimension 2 (D2) shows the adverse opinion regarding for communication of players with AC tools.
-Dimension 3 (D3), related to cooperation, shows a positive trend in item 5, which is related to location map; however, in item 6, the trend of neutrality and dissatisfaction predominated.
-In dimension 4 (D4) and dimension 5 (D5), regarding ease of use and entertainment, the trend is strongly in favor.
-Finally, in dimension 6 (D6), related to awareness, the trend is to accept it positively.
+Dimension 3 (D3), related to cooperation, shows a positive trend in item 5, which is relates to location map, however, in item 6, the trend of neutrality and dissatisfaction predominated.
+In dimension 4 (D4) and dimension 5 (D5) regarding the ease and entertaining, the trend is strongly in favor.
+Finally, in the dimension 6 (D6) of awareness, the trend is also accepted positively.